aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 With emphasis on safely.
 Let's have a look.

 ![](/images/post-images/rima-kruciene-gpKe3hmIawg-unsplash.jpg)

 ## A proposed solution

 It's possible to migrate your configuration while still targeting .NET Framework.
-To do so, you'll need install and use the `Microsoft.Extensions.Configuration` package, and refactor your application to not depend on `System.Configuration.ConfigurationManager.` This can sound very easy, but it can in fact be very complex depending on the size of the application.
+To do so, you'll need to install and use the `Microsoft.Extensions.Configuration` package, and refactor your application to not depend on the `System.Configuration.ConfigurationManager.` This may sound easy, but it can in fact be very complex depending on the size of the application.

 To safely perform this migration, I propose a 4-step approach:

 1. Install `Microsoft.Extensions.Configuration` and create a custom configuration provider
-2. Remove any static reference to `System.Configuration.ConfigurationManager`
+2. Remove any static reference to the `System.Configuration.ConfigurationManager`
-3. Convert `web.config`/`app.config` to `appsettings.json`
+3. Convert `web.config` and `app.config` to `appsettings.json`
 4. Leverage strongly typed configuration classes

 ### 1. Install `Microsoft.Extensions.Configuration` and create a custom configuration provider